vibhutisangani14/vibhutisangani14/README.md

 - 👋 Hi, I’m an Android developer .
-- 👀 I create android applications from scratch using java and kotlin.
+- 👀 I create and maintain android applications using java and kotlin.
 - 🌱 I’m currently working as a freelancer.
 - 💞️ I love to contribute in companies by working for them as an Android Developer.
 - 📫 You can reach me at sanganivibhuti@gmail.com